kubernetes/website/content/en/docs/reference/using-api/deprecation-guide.md

 The **flowcontrol.apiserver.k8s.io/v1beta2** API version of FlowSchema and PriorityLevelConfiguration will no longer be served in v1.29.

-* Migrate manifests and API clients to use the **flowcontrol.apiserver.k8s.io/v1beta3** API version, available since v1.26.
+* Migrate manifests and API clients to use the **flowcontrol.apiserver.k8s.io/v1** API version, available since v1.29, or the **flowcontrol.apiserver.k8s.io/v1beta3** API version, available since v1.26.
 * All existing persisted objects are accessible via the new API
+* Notable changes in **flowcontrol.apiserver.k8s.io/v1**:
+  * The PriorityLevelConfiguration `spec.limited.assuredConcurrencyShares` field is renamed to `spec.limited.nominalConcurrencyShares` and only defaults to 30 when unspecified, and an explicit value of 0 is not changed to 30.
 * Notable changes in **flowcontrol.apiserver.k8s.io/v1beta3**:
   * The PriorityLevelConfiguration `spec.limited.assuredConcurrencyShares` field is renamed to `spec.limited.nominalConcurrencyShares`